Kaiser1989/game-gl/README.md

 <br>

 ## Example
 A running example of this game loop crate can be found at: https://github.com/Kaiser1989/rust-android-example.
-This example creates a simple game loop rendering a red window.
-It's tests for windows and android.
+This example creates a simple game loop rendering a our beautiful lena.
+It's tested for windows and android.

 <br>